KEYNOTE SPEAKERS

 Prof. Dr. Zian Cheak Tiu, MILA Unviersity, Malaysia

 Assoc.
-Prof. Ir.
-Dr. Nadiatulhuda Zulkifli, Universiti Teknologi Malaysia, Malaysia
+Prof. Dr. Raja Kamarulzaman Raja Ibrahim, Universiti Teknologi Malaysia, Malaysia

 En.
 Hafiz Laili, MIMOS, Malaysia